SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ```

 You'll also need Python, which you can get via winget.
-Get the latest available version, at the time of writing this post it's 3.13.
+Get the 3.12 version, because 3.13 does not have working PyTorch package yet.
 {.windows-bg}

 **DO NOT USE PYTHON FROM MSYS, IT WILL NOT WORK PROPERLY DUE TO ISSUES WITH BUILDING `llama.cpp` DEPENDENCY PACKAGES!**